solana-labs/solana/rfcs/rfc-001-smart-contracts-engine.md

 # Smart Contracts Engine

 The goal of this RFC is to define a set of constraints for APIs and runtime such that we can safely execute our smart contracts safely on massively parallel hardware such as a GPU.
+Our runtime is built around an OS *syscall* primitive.
+The difference in blockchain is that now the OS does a cryptographic check of memory region ownershp before accessing the memory in the kernel.

 ## Toolchain Stack